mheadd/delegation.design/README.md

-# Design Patterns for Government Agent Delegation
+# Design Patterns for Delegation-based Digital Services

 A website showcasing design patterns for delegation-based interactions between citizens and government services.